FAIR-INNOVATION/FAIR-documentation/source/SDKManual/JavaVersionIntro.rst

    * - **Version**
      - **Date**
      - **Update Description**

+   * - V3.9.2
+     - 2026-01-26
+     - | 1.
+Added a processing strategy parameter for undetected force/torque to the FT_RotInsertion() interface
+       | 2.
+Added robot fixed-point tracking related parameters to the LaserSensorRecordandReplay() interface
+       | 3.
+Added the MoveStationary() interface
+       | 4.
+Added the TCPComputeRPY() interface
+       | 5.
+Added the TCPComputeXYZ() interface
+       | 6.
+Added the TCPRecordFlangePosStart() interface
+       | 7.
+Added the TCPRecordFlangePosEnd() interface
+       | 8.
+Added the TCPGetRecordFlangePos() interface
+       | 9.
+Added the PhotoelectricSensorTCPCalibration() interface

    * - V3.9.1
      - 2025-12-25
      - | 1.
 Added oacc speed scaling factor parameter / physical acceleration parameter to the MoveL() interface;